dkofiarmah/visualfda/README.md

 Our scrum master created the kanban board using JIRA and, as a team, we broke down the user stories into tasks.
 We also grouped the user stories into epic groups.
 We had decided to perform daily sprints and leverage Kanban so as soon as somebody was done with a task, they could just grab whatever next task needed to be done and proceed without delay.

-Given that we worked over Father’s Day and July 4th weekends, we did a lot of our work remotely and in a distributed environment, which was not ideal but it worked.
-We leveraged Google Hangouts and Slack to facilitate collaboration, resolve issues, discuss problems, and overcome obstacles.
-We also used Google Hangouts for pair programming when we got stuck on a particular problem or issue that needed multiple brains to resolve.

 From an iterative perspective, we started out simply by designing paper prototypes and wire frames to get early feedback on the user interface design and layout.
 Based on that feedback, we simplified and focused on the absolute minimum viable product.
 Then, we created a skeletal prototype without design or presentation layers simply to determine if we were producing desired results from the dataset and API.
 We discovered significant false positives and false negatives and troubleshooted the problems with our queries until we were confident with the results.
 Then, we iteratively improved on design and usability.

 ## Design